jnozzi/cocoadev.com/SiteContent/General/WhereAreTheLibrariesInDeveloperFolder.markdown

 ----

-conio.h is a DOS thing. you should use curses under ''nix.
+conio.h is a DOS thing. you should use curses under *nix.

 [http://lists.debian.org/debian-user/2002/debian-user-200204/msg03137.html]